The Dispute Resolution Review: Sweden

 viii Access to court files

 The principle of public access to information is fundamental in Swedish law.
 When it comes to court proceedings, this principle entails that court files and court hearings are as a main rule open to the public.
 However, there are certain exceptions stipulated in the Swedish Public Access to Information and Secrecy Act.
 Court records containing trade secrets may for example be kept secret.
-Furthermore, if it can be assumed that information to which secrecy applies will be presented at a court hearing, the court may under certain circumstances direct that the hearing is held behind closed doors.
+Furthermore, if it can be assumed that information to which secrecy applies will be presented at a court hearing, the court may under certain circumstances direct that a hearing is held behind closed doors.

 ix Litigation funding